open-telemetry/opentelemetry-collector-contrib/processor/redactionprocessor/README.md

 list.
 Span attributes that aren't on the allowed list are removed before any value checks are done.

+## Use Cases

 Typical use-cases:

 * Prevent sensitive fields from accidentally leaking into traces
 * Ensure compliance with legal, privacy, or security requirements

+For example:

+* EU General Data Protection Regulation (GDPR) prohibits the transfer of any personal data like birthdates, addresses, or ip addresses across borders without explicit consent from the data subject.
+Popular trace aggregation services are located in US, not in EU.
+You can use the redaction processor to scrub personal data from your data.
+* PRC legislation prohibits the transfer of geographic coordinates outside of the PRC.
+Popular trace aggregation services are located in US, not in the PRC.
+You can use the redaction processor to scrub geographic coordinates from your data.
+* Payment Card Industry (PCI) Data Security Standards prohibit logging certain things or storing them unencrypted.
+You can use the redaction processor to scrub them from your traces.

+The above is written by an engineer, not a lawyer.
+The redaction processor is intended as one line of defence rather than the only compliance measure in place.

+## Processor Configuration

 Please refer to [config.go](./config.go) for the config spec.